Thomas Vermaelen - Cooling system at the 2022 World Cup venues in Qatar will make a massive difference! | Goal.com

 Qatar have already thrown open three of the eight planned venues for the World Cup - Khalifa International, Al Janoub and Education City stadiums.
 A fourth venue, Al Rayyan stadium, will be inaugurated on December 18, 2020.

-All of these stadiums and those where work is still progressing will feature the Cooling Tech.
+All but one of these stadiums (Ras Abu Aboud stadium) where work is still progressing will feature the Cooling Tech.
 Vermaelen played at the Khalifa and Al Janoub stadiums in the group stages and feels the technology will make a huge difference during the World Cup since the players will be able to play in comfortable weather.

 "It definitely helps," he told Goal.
 "The World Cup will be played in November and the climate here in Qatar during this time is not too hot anyway.